 Connector for OData – Offer data – Functions

-The OData specification also defines function imports, which can be used to run functions or methods via an OData service.
-With the Intrexx OData Provider, function imports can be used to run server-side Groovy scripts.
-They are called via an OData request and can receive input parameters and send back return values to the requester.
+The OData specification defines so-called function imports, with which functions or methods can be executed via an OData service.
+With the Intrexx OData provider, Groovy scripts can be executed on the server side via function imports, which are called via an OData request and which can receive input parameters and return values to the caller.

 Here you can find out how to define functions and write the corresponding Groovy script.

 To track the contents, a service should be created and enabled.
-Find out how to create your own service here.
+You can find out how to create your own service here.
 The following description refers to the example used there.
 In principle, functions can of course be defined as required and, therefore, extend the standard of an OData service offering accordingly.

 General properties

-You can access the "Functions" dialog by double-clicking on the active OData service – here in our example it has the name "Calendar1".
+You can access the "Functions" dialog by double-clicking on the active OData service - here in our example with the name "Calendar1".
 This opens the service properties.
-"Service is active" should be set here.
+The setting "Service is active" should be set here.

 Data groups

 In the example, the "Calendar1" application and the data group it contains are included under "Data groups".
-By clicking on "Edit data group", the set name ("IX_CAL_CALENDAR") can be determined and copied here, as this will be used later in our sample function.
-Close the dialog by clicking "Cancel".
+By clicking on "Edit data group", the set name ("IX_CAL_CALENDAR") can be determined and copied here, as this will be used later in our example function.
+Close the dialog with "Cancel".

-Then select the "Functions" entry in the left pane.
+Then select the "Functions" entry in the left-hand area.

 Functions